 All presentations are approximately 45 minutes to one hour duration, with time for questions afterwards and the opportunity to look at my items on display.

 My only requirements are at least twelve feet in length of table space please, preferably against a wall and a glass of water.
 I would also need a parking space nearby to the venue to get all of my display items in and about 45 minutes to set everything up.
 A full address of your venue including postcode for satnav is also needed and access time please.

-I'm very excited to announce that I will soon be embarking upon a Full time Masters Degree in Heritage Education at Bishop Grosseteste University, starting this September.
+I'm very excited to announce that I am currently studying Full time for a Masters Degree in Heritage Education at Bishop Grosseteste University.
 This very much ties in with my passion for sharing and working with groups teaching historical cookery and food history.
 This Masters course will enable me to move this forward, widen my knowledge, research skills and learning.
 I'm enormously grateful at having this opportunity at the age of (lets just say I was born within a week of the moon landing)!
 I look forward to joining Lincoln's BGU's School of Humanities and studying at the cutting edge of Heritage Education.
 With this in mind, I will be honouring all existing bookings and taking new bookings for evening and weekend presentations.
 However, until the Autumn of 2020 I will be restricted in the taking of any new weekday daytime bookings.
 I am already getting quite booked up in to 2021 , so it is advisable to give me as much notice as possible for the date you require to avoid disappointment.
 Please do get in touch with me via email firstname.lastname@example.org and we can discuss your booking requirements further.